gokhandilek/cornerstoneTools/docs/latest/custom-tools/creating-your-tool.md

 }
 ```

-The constructor must call `super()`, which passes an object to the constructor of the superclass (`BaseTool`, in this case, but the same object is passed to `BaseAnnotationTool` or `BaseBrushTool`).
+The constructor must call `super()`, which passes an object to the constructor of the superclass (`BaseTool`, in this case, but the same object is passed to `BaseAnnotationTool` or `BaseBrushSegmentationTool`).
 The object passed may have the following properties:

 | Property                                               | Requirement | description                                                                                                                                             |
 | ------------------------------------------------------ | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- |